Joachim-Goennheimer/CalendarApp/README.md

 New Events can either be created by clicking on the Create New Entry button or by clicking on the cell that corresponds to the event time.

+An Events details can be displayed by clicking on the event.

 Categories:

 Categories can be selected and deselected.
 An event will only be displayed if it has either no category or if at least one of its categories is selected.